 NP&G Innovations, Inc. has developed an environmentally friendly rail cross tie trade named Tire-Tie™.
-Patents are pending.
+Patents are issued and pending.

 This innovative cross tie concept uses reclaimed treads from discarded car and truck tires as a key structural embodiment of the new product.
 This avoids the need for preservative treatments like creosote used with traditional wood cross ties.
 Creosote has been designated as a restricted use material by the EPA.
 This limits the use of old cross ties adding to handling and disposal costs.
 The Tire-Tie™ is environmentally inert and fully recyclable.

 The Tire-Tie™ provides a second and important use for the nearly 300 million tires discarded annually in the US and larger quantities worldwide.